Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 Butler Performance Insights

-- The Bulldogs' +107 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 80.6 points per game (79th in college basketball) while allowing 65.3 per outing (79th in college basketball).
+- The Bulldogs have a +107 scoring differential, topping opponents by 15.3 points per game.
+They're putting up 80.6 points per game to rank 79th in college basketball and are allowing 65.3 per contest to rank 78th in college basketball.

-- Butler is 136th in the nation at 34.6 rebounds per game.
+- Butler ranks 136th in the country at 34.6 rebounds per game.
 That's similar to the 34.6 its opponents average.

-- Butler connects on 1.3 more threes per contest than the opposition, 7.9 (137th in college basketball) compared to its opponents' 6.6.
+- Butler makes 7.9 three-pointers per game (136th in college basketball) while shooting 33.5% from beyond the arc (166th in college basketball).
+It is making 1.3 more threes per outing than its opponents, who drain 6.6 per game while shooting 26.7%.

-- Butler has committed 2.3 fewer turnovers per game than its opponents, averaging 10.1 (61st in college basketball play) while forcing 12.4 (175th in college basketball).
+- Butler has come out ahead in the turnover battle by 2.3 turnovers per game, committing 10.1 (62nd in college basketball action) while forcing 12.4 (172nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.